artem78/s60-maps/docs/README.md

 This solution is easier and used by default.
 All http**s** requests pass via http proxy server.
 Make sure option "HTTPS proxy" is **enabled** in s60maps settings.

+If for some reason proxy doesn't work try to change domain in "HTTPS proxy url" setting from "http://**s60maps.publicvm.com**:8088/proxy?url=" to "http://**37.77.105.179**:8088/proxy?url=".
+Or try to use another proxy url: `http://nnp.nnchan.ru:80/mahoproxy.php?u=`.

 ## How to build

 Read [docs/COMPILING.md](/docs/COMPILING.md)